anshulupadhyay03/KmmMovieBuff/README.md

 ## TMBD Movie KMM app for Android and iOS
 This project is the implementation of how one can adopt the Kmp (Kotlin multiplatform) for building Android and ios apps.
 I have used the TMDB's developer apis to fetch the movie-related data.
 I have used the **Compose Multiplatform** to build the UI of both platforms.
-If you are new to Compose multiplatform please go through : https://www.jetbrains.com/lp/compose-multiplatform/
+If you are new to Compose multiplatform please go through: https://www.jetbrains.com/lp/compose-multiplatform/

 ## How to build the project
 To build the project you need some basic understanding of how the KMP projects are built.
-For that you have look at: https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html To build the project first you must generate the api key from the TMDB developers portal : https://developer.themoviedb.org/
+For that, you have look at: https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html To build the project first you must generate the API key from the TMDB developers portal : https://developer.themoviedb.org/

 Once you have got the api key follow the below steps: